eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 Annual IPR Base = 566,066.59 × 12 = 6,792,799.05 CDF
 ```

-> The BHIMA system then applies the configured progressive tax brackets to this annual base to calculate the monthly IPR deduction.
+> The OpenSIGL system then applies the configured progressive tax brackets to this annual base to calculate the monthly IPR deduction.

 ---